-The California Family Health Council is a statewide nonprofit that champions & promotes quality sexual + reproductive health care for all.
+The Essential Access Health is a statewide nonprofit that champions & promotes quality sexual + reproductive health care for all.
 They are leaders in passing recent legislation that as of 2015, gives those covered under another person's health plan—like a parent or spouse—the ability to keep their health information private.
 Shocked this was not already the case?
 So were we... and we are so proud to have helped them develop a comprehensive marketing campaign to support this landmark legislation.

 When building a campaign there are a lot of things to consider.
 Who the audience is, what information they need to know and how many different kinds of assets you need to create to inform them.
 The types of assets span print, web and social media platforms, so when beginning the visual identity process, you need to keep in mind how your design elements are going to be used.

 To market this landmark legislation there are a few important groups to consider.

 - Providers: Since it is their job to alert and to educate their patients about these new confidentiality rights, the visual language for this campaign needed to be clean, clear and welcoming.

 - Patients: There is a large range of age groups to appeal to, so the basic artwork and themes needed to feel universal.
 Then you can focus more specifically on distinct groups through social media as needed.

 - Partners: A lot of different people and organizations participated in getting this important legislation passed so the artwork created needed to also appeal to their organizational stakeholders.

 Especially with new legislation, there is often A LOT of information that needs to be shared.
 Leaning that down to items that are easily digestible is an undertaking unto itself.
 Working together, we determined that a combination of "take action" language and the bare minimum of descriptive text would be the most effective way to communicate this information.